10 Best Sites to Buy YouTube Subscribers (2026)

 Plain pricing per subscriber, with no upsell maze

 You should see a flat price for a set number of subscribers before checkout, in real dollars, with refill terms stated on the same screen.
 Watch for currency switches, vague tiers, or a low headline rate that climbs once retention or speed options get added.
-We note the quoted price, pay it, and check the final charge matches what the page promised.
+Note the quoted price and check the final charge matches what the page promised.

 Do the new subscribers actually watch your next upload

 This is the second subscriber-specific tell.
 Real subscribers raise the share of views coming from your subscriber base and lift early watch time on fresh uploads, because they are notified and interested.
 Bought lists usually do neither: the count rises while subscriber-sourced views stay flat.
-We track the next-upload signal across 30 days to separate subscribers who watch from a number that just sits there.
+Track the next-upload signal over the following weeks to separate subscribers who watch from a number that just sits there.

 What to check before you buy YouTube subscribers